-Parametric Investigation of Carbon Nanotube-Based Nanomechanical Mass Sensors Using Structural Mechanics and an Artificial Neural Network Approach
+Parametric Investigation of Carbon Nanotube-Based Nanomechanical Mass Sensors using Structural Mechanics and an Artificial Neural Network Approach

 Document Type : Original Research Paper